calaldees/barcampCanterbury/events/2022/email-week-before.md

 Greetings BarCampers!

 BarCamp Canterbury is only a few days away.
-Here is information about the event.
+Here is some information about the event.

 Having trouble reading this email?
-You can read it in your browser https://github.com/calaldees/barcampCanterbury/blob/master/events/2022/email-week-before.md
+You can read it in your browser: https://github.com/calaldees/barcampCanterbury/blob/master/events/2022/email-week-before.md

 ## What to expect